greenelab/deep-review/sections/04_study.md

 it would be necessary to also incorporate cell type specific data.

-Similar to cross cell type prediction, we also have TF binding data for a certain species (e.g mouse), but not one of interest one (e.g. human).
+Similar to cross cell type prediction, we also have TF binding data for a certain species (e.g. mouse), but not one of interest one (e.g. human).
 When predicting cross species, domain adaptation may be used to reduce overfitting to differences in distribution of genomic sequence features between the species.
 However, since only a